openhwgroup/cva6/README.md

 Ariane has preliminary support for the OpenPiton distributed cache system from Princeton University.
 To this end, a different L1 cache subsystem (`src/cache_subsystem/serpent_cache_subsystem.sv`) has been developed that follows a write-through protocol and that has support for cache invalidations and atomics.

 The corresponding integration patches will be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).
+Check the README in that repository to see how to use Ariane in the OpenPiton setting.

 To activate the different cache system, compile your code with the macro `PITON_ARIANE`.

-Note that this feature is still in Beta stage, and may therefore not be completely bug-free.
+> For testing purposes, this L1 cache subsystem also supports AXI memory plugs in order to verify it within the Ariane CI environment.
+In order to use this feature, the macro `AXI64_CACHE_PORTS` has to be defined.
+Note however, that atomics are not supported in this configuration.

+> Note that OpenPiton support is currently WIP, and although simple C programs run on one or several OpenPiton tiles, advanced features such as cache coherency are not fully verified yet.

+Also, we are working on SMP Linux support on that platform - stay tuned!

 ## Planned Improvements